 Office of Admissions and Recruitment

 Interested in teaching medical students in your office or hospital setting, but don’t have the time to commit to a month-long elective?
 The capstones course may be the perfect fit for you!
 First- and second-year medical students observe clinicians and health care teams in every specialty and sub-specialty; in clinical, laboratory science and research settings; for a half-day per site.
 They visit several different clinical sites in each capstones week to gain clinical context for the basic sciences they recently learned.
-Faculty title required.
+Faculty title encouraged, but not required.

 Case-based Instruction (CBI) is a teaching modality using clinical case-based scenarios and develops and hones critical thinking skills, encourages discovery and reveals gaps in student knowledge.
 CBI facilitators have a unique opportunity to interact with students in small-groups learning environments.
 Facilitators provide students with insight and perspectives specific to experienced clinicians or basic scientists.
 Faculty title required.
 Become a facilitator in three easy steps:

 - Attend a CBI facilitator development training.